AAFC-Bioinfo-AAC/metagenomics-nf/README.md

-The following snippet will produce the desired map_file (Please adjust accordingly)
+The following snippet will produce the desired map_file (Please adjust accordingly) using your raw input files!

 ```shell